Cart 0

 *Please note: Artist-led projects can be located at otherwise excluded incorporated businesses (see above), but the project must be distinct and separate from that organization’s regular programming.
 If you have questions about your eligibility, please contact the Futures Fund team in advance of applying.

-April 25th: All applicants notified, 75% of funds disbursed
+End of May 2025: All applicants notified, 75% of funds disbursed to grantees

 White Background.png